fpsvogel/aoc/README.md

 - `aoc submit YEAR DAY PART`: submits the answer of a puzzle, for part `1` or `2`.
-- `aoc instructions YEAR DAY`: outputs the instructions for a puzzle.
+- `aoc instructions YEAR DAY`: downloads the instructions for a puzzle and shows it in your editor (specified by `editor_command` in config.yml).
-  - Or you can open the file `instructions/ddyy.md` where `dd` is the day and `yy` is the year (last two digits).